 - More of us are trying to make sustainable spending choices.

-- Jason Mamoa has shared his experiences on how he has adopted more sustainable lifestyle practices.
+- Jason Mamoa shared his experiences in making more sustainable consumer choices.

 Every dollar you spend contributes to the global economy.